teambit/docs/docs/introduction/why-bit.md

 ## Develop modular web applications together in a fast and scalable way

-While the modern web makes components its first class citizens, many modern web projects are still being built in a cumbersome monolithic way, as different features and the developers who build them are tightly coupled to each other, slowing down development and making it hard to build together.
+While the modern web makes components its first-class citizens, many modern web projects are still being built in a cumbersome monolithic way, as different features and the developers who build them are tightly coupled to each other, slowing down development and making it hard to build together.

 **Bit modularizes the development of modern web applications**.

-Instead of building a large web app as a cumbersome monolithic, Bit lets you split its development into decoupled sets of components called “scopes”.
-Each scope represents a feature, and its components can be independently developed, built, tested, and released by a different team.
-Many teams can easily build together, side by side, autonomously developing and continuously integrating components.
-Through the cloud, this process can be effectively scaled to many teams and web applications built together with the same components.
+With Bit large modern web applications can be composed by different teams building features side by side via scopes of components.
+Each team can autonomously develop, expose, and integrate components.
+All components are developed in isolation and can be easily integrated in build time as standalone versioned and updated building blocks.
+Through the cloud, this process can be effectively scaled to many teams building many web applications together.

 Web development becomes **faster**, more **scalable** and highly **standardized**.
 Application users enjoy new features more frequently released, bugs can be quickly fixed or replaced, and user experience remains consistent at every touchpoint.

 ### How?

+Bit is a standard infrastructure for component-driven development.
+It provides an extendable toolchain to develop, build, test, and integrate components in a modular and scalable way.

-Bit’s workspace enables the distributed development of modular web projects, turning any web project into a “monorepo” where different features can be developed and shipped independently from each other, by different teams working side by side.
+Bit’s workspace enables the distributed development of modular web projects, turning any web project into a “monorepo” composed of components.
 Every feature is a **scope of components**.
-Each scope of components contains everything its owner team needs in order to deliver : UI components, data-connected components, React hooks, Node modules, and even serverless functions.
+Each scope of components contains everything its owner team needs in order to deliver: UI components, data-connected components, React hooks, Node modules, and even serverless functions.

-All teams expose and share components to each other.
-Each component is independently developed, built, tested, and run in isolation so it can be quickly adopted into new contexts.

-All teams continuously integrate components in build-time and release fast automated updates to each other.
+All teams expose and share components with each other, and can continuously integrate components in build-time while constantly releasing fast automated updates to each other.
 Through the cloud, collaboration and integration are smoothly scaled to many teams building many modular web projects together.

 **Bit is used by thousands of teams**, including some of the world’s best and largest tech organizations.
 Join us to build modular web applications together too.